 STEP 4: RADIOGRAPHS

-Radiographs are taken of every tooth in the mouth to discover problems, such as retained roots, enamel defects, root abscesses and bone loss due to infection.
+Radiographs are taken of every tooth in the mouth.
+The veterinarian will review the X-rays to diagnose retained roots, enamel defects, root abscesses, and bone loss from infection.

 STEP 5: POLISHING